magnars/optimus/README.md

 #### Why not just ignore the hash and return the current contents?

-Because then the user might be visiting an old app server with a new URL, and suddenly he is caching stale contents.
+Because then the user might be visiting an old app server with a new URL, and suddenly she is caching stale contents.
 Or worse, your Nginx or Varnish cache picks up on it and is now serving out old shit in a new wrapping.
 Not cool.